hotsh/rstat.us/README.md

 Compiling CSS and Javascript
 ----------------------------

+We use Coffeescript (.coffee) or Sassy CSS (.scss) for javascript and CSS development respectively.
+When running the site locally, these files will automatically be compiled by the application when requested.

-For performance reasons, we're currently compressing our stylesheets and javascripts, as well as embedding what images we can.
-To compile Coffeescript (.coffee) or Sassy CSS (.scss) files for the site to use, use the following rake task:
+When preparing for deployment, we compress our stylesheets and javascripts, as well as embedding what images we can.
+To compile Coffeescript and SCSS, use the following rake task:

     $ rake assets:compile